TorrezMN/CircleProgressBar/README.md

 ## Usage

-In your component import the component as fallows:
+In your component, import the component as fallows:

 ```JavaScript